StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/README.md

 To run the program using the JAR you must:

-- Download and place the [jar](https://github.com/StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/blob/main/deliverables/GC31-1.0-SNAPSHOT.jar) in a folder on your computer.
+- Download and place the [jar](https://github.com/StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/blob/main/out/artifacts/GC31_jar/GC31.jar) in a folder on your computer.
-- To allow the GUI to load properly the images, you should also download the [resource folder](https://github.com/StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/tree/main/resources) and place it beside the JAR.
-  - In the end, in that folder there should be both the `JAR` and the `resource` folder.

 ### run